-As previously discussed, on February 25, 2020, we announced the Litigation Settlement.
-If the Litigation Settlement is not fully implemented or consummated, we or our subsidiaries may become subject to some or all of the liabilities that would have otherwise been settled, which could have a material and adverse effect on our business, financial condition, results of operations and cash flows.
+As previously discussed, on February 25, 2020, we announced the Opioid-Related Litigation Settlement.
+If the Opioid-Related Litigation Settlement is not fully implemented or consummated, we or our subsidiaries may become subject to some or all of the liabilities that would have otherwise been settled, which could have a material and adverse effect on our business, financial condition, results of operations and cash flows.
+See Note 11 of the notes to the unaudited condensed consolidated financial statements for further information.